haochend413/Particle_Filter/LOG.md

 ### 1/26/2025

-- debugged Update function, still problematic
+- Completed 1-D particle filter implementation.
+- fixed bugs in Update and Resample function.
-- created test file, generated figures for particles
+- generated test script that produces data and figures of the particles

 ### 1/25/2025